How a physio ball can help strengthen the core.

 Try doing a crunch suspended in the air

 Physio balls, depending on their placement, can hold some part of your body in space.
-When there is no support for some part of the body, you will normally have to use muscular strength to just hold that part up.
-Those muscles never stop working to hold you in position.
+When there is no support for some part of the body, you will normally have to use muscular strength just to hold that part up.
+Those muscles never stop working as long as you stay in the position.